 In addition, cash bonuses may be awarded at the discretion of the Board of Directors, the Compensation Committee or the executive management of the Company for exceptional performance related to other corporate activity undertaken by the Company in any year.
-The Compensation Committee determined to award our Chief Executive Officer and Chief Financial Officer discretionary cash bonuses in the amount of \$40,000 each for the performance of their services in 2011.
-In determining to award discretionary cash bonuses to our Chief Executive Officer and Chief Financial Officer, the Compensation Committee took into account, among other things, their respective efforts in the success of the Company's recently completed equity offering, the process for which began in August 2011, as well as the responsibilities and duties required by their roles as chief executive officer and chief financial officer of a public company.
+The Compensation Committee determined to award our Chief Executive Officer a discretionary cash bonus in the amount of \$11,870 for the performance of his services in 2012.
+In determining to award a discretionary cash bonus to our Chief Executive Officer, the Compensation Committee took into account, among other things, Mr. Metcalf's leadership and his involvement in the Company's successful acquisitions of POC Sweden AB as well as PIEPS Holding GmbH and their respective subsidiaries.
+No discretionary cash bonus was awarded to our Chief Financial Officer for his services performed in 2012.

-Base salary, incentive compensation and the amount of discretionary bonus (total cash compensation) earned in 2011 by the Named Executive Officers are reflected in the "Salary," and "Bonus," columns in the Summary Compensation Table set forth on page 26 of this Proxy Statement.
+Base salary, incentive compensation and the amount of discretionary bonus (total cash compensation) earned in 2012 by the Named Executive Officers are reflected in the "Salary," and "Bonus," columns in the Summary Compensation Table set forth on page 26 of this Proxy Statement.